KernFerm/BubblesAI/readme.md

 ## ✨ Features

 - **Multi-provider AI chat:**
   - OpenAI (ChatGPT, GPT-4, GPT-3.5, etc.)
   - Anthropic (Claude)
   - Google Gemini
   - Groq (Llama, Mixtral)
   - Hugging Face (open-source models)
 - **Modern chat UI:** Responsive, clean, and easy to use
 - **Custom installer:** Share your app with a single Windows installer
 - **Secure:** No local data storage, all API keys are local
 - **Custom icon and branding**

 ---

+## 🚀 How to Run

+Just install using the MSI file.
+The application will auto-launch after installation, and Start Menu and Desktop icons will be created for easy access.

+---